Yours, Mine & Ours (2005 film): Production

 In April 2003, it was reported MGM and Paramount Pictures would be co-producing a remake of the 1968 film Yours, Mine and Ours with Bob Hilgenberg and Rob Muir slated to write the script.
 By February 2005, Raja Gosnell was set to direct with Dennis Quaid and Rene Russo as the leads.
-The film was fast tracked for a Holiday 2005 release date in the hopes it would duplicate the success of 2003's Cheaper by the Dozen which was also produced by Robert Simonds and executive produced by Tracey Trench.
+The film was fast-tracked for a Holiday 2005 release date in the hopes it would duplicate the success of 2003's Cheaper by the Dozen which was also produced by Robert Simonds and executive produced by Tracey Trench.

 Release

 Promotion

-Quaid and some of the child actors appeared on the November 22, 2005 episode of Dr. Phil to promote the film.
+Dennis Quaid and some of the child actors appeared on the November 22, 2005 episode of Dr. Phil to promote the film.

 Box office

 The film opened at number three behind Harry Potter and the Goblet of Fire and Walk the Line, with an opening weekend of $17.5 million in the US.
 Its final North American box office was $53.4 million and its international box office was $19.3 million, earning a combined total of $72.7 million, against its $45 million production budget.